 Our Monarch Waystation exceeds the minimum requirements of Monarch Watch to be an official certified, registered Monarch Waystation.
 We have received this recognition.
 We have an all-weather sign which is currently displayed in the foyer of the church to show our commitment to helping this near endangered species and to promoting gardening practices that support the fauna of the ecosystem of which we are a part.

-Click HERE if you want to learn more about Monarch Watch.
+If you want to know more about Monarchs and Monarch Waystations, go to Monarch Watch.